 The other two ships in the museum are the Gokstad ship and Tune ship.

 In addition to the ships, there are also numerous Viking artifacts on display such as a horse cart, beds, tent components, wood carvings, sleds, etc.

-The Viking Ship Museum is situated on the Bygdøy peninsula in Oslo.
+INFO: The Viking Ship Museum is situated on the Bygdøy peninsula in Oslo.

 I had mentioned this park earlier in my post, the home to the Vigeland installation.
 Frogner Park is one of the most popular tourist attractions in Norway.